jonhilgart22/go-trader/README.md

 ### Adding a new col of data

-1. Add into the `BollingerBandsPredictor`
+1. Add into the `CoinPricePredictor`
 2. Update the `self.ml_train_cols` to include this col

 ## Architecture